rgwch/novelist/README.md

 ## Getting started

-* Make sure you have NodeJS 14 or higher installed and active.
+* Make sure you have NodeJS 16 or higher installed and active.
-* Clone this repository, `cd` into the repository and execute `npm i`  in the server subdirectory and in the client subdirectory.
+* Clone this repository, `cd` into the repository and execute `npm i`  in the server subdirectory and in the client_v2 subdirectory.
-* Make any personal modifications to client/src/tailwind.css (or just keep it for now).
-Do *not* modify client/public/tailwind.css manually.
-* In the client subdir, launch `npm run build:tailwind`.
-This will compile src/tailwind.css with the Tailwind utilities to public/tailwind.css.
-* type `npm start` in the server directory
+* type `npm run dev` in the server directory
-* type `npm run dev` in the client directory to launch the development server
+* type `npm run dev` in the client_v2 directory to launch the development server
-* Navigate your browser to http://localhost:3000
+* Navigate your browser to http://localhost:5173
 * For production build: `build.sh` in the base directory.
-Target is at http://localhost:5000 then (configurable)
+Target is at http://localhost:2999 then (configurable in config/default.json or production.json)

 ## Configuration

 The json-files in server/config define some behaviour.
 See default_sample.json as an example.
 ````
 {
-    "basedir": "/base/dir/for/novels",
-    "salt": "someRandomSaltString",
+    "salt": "someRandomSaltedString",
     "port": 2999,
     "timeout": 600,
-    "encryption": true
+    "encryption": false,
+    "storage": "file",
+    "file":{
+        "basedir": "/home/gerry/Dokumente/novels"
+    },
+    "s3":{
+        "endPoint": "my.s3.server.local",
+        "accessKey": "someIdentification",
+        "secretKey": "verySecretAuthentication",
+        "useSSL": false,
+        "port": 9000
     }
 }

 ````
-* basedir: absolute path on the server where .novel files are located
 * salt: an initialization value for the encryption.
 Each installation of Novelist should have an individual salt, but within one installation, the salt should always remain the same.
 Decryption of a file is only possible with the same salt as was used for encryption.
 * port: the port where the server should listen.
 Do not change in development mode.
 * timeout: If no interaction is received from a client within that time (in seconds), the current book of that client is saved and closed.
 * encryption: If true, the .novel files are compressed and encrypted.
 If false, they're just plaintext files, consisting of stringified JSON.
+* storage: Method to store novels.
+Currently, "file" and "s3" are supported (see below)

 You can have a 'production.json' with values to override the default values in production mode.
 You might want to override e.g. the port setting.

+## Storage

+Novel files are stored either in the local filesystem (of the server), or in any S3-compatible database.
+Prominent example of S3 Storage is [Amazon's AWS](https://aws.amazon.com/s3/), but there are others.
+If you want to create an S3 Storage on your own system, you might give [Minio](https://min.io/) a try.
+This is quite easy to set up via [Docker](https://hub.docker.com/r/minio/minio).

+### Storage specific settings

+**file:**

+"basedir": Absolute path to the directory for .novel files.

+**s3:**

+"endPoint": URL of the S3 Server
+"accessKey": Access Key (created on the server management console) "secretKey": Matching secret key
+"useSSL": true if you connect via public internet, probably false withnin your own LAN or VPN "port": Port on the server, defaults to 80.
+Minio's default port is 9000

 ## Concepts